How Much Above Asking Price Should I Offer?

 Being preapproved for a mortgage is a powerful tool, often giving home buyers a better chance during a bidding war.
 Preapproval is the process of determining how much money you can borrow to buy a home.
 In this process, the mortgage lender evaluates your finances – including your income, assets and credit score – to determine which loans you may be approved for, the amount of money you can borrow and an estimate of your interest rates.

 Why is this important?
 Aside from helping the buyer determine what they can afford to buy, preapproval shows the seller that you’re serious about buying a home.
-In fact, some sellers may even require a preapproval letter to allow potential buyers to view the property.
+In fact, some sellers may even require a letter to allow potential buyers to view the property.
+You’ll also want to keep in mind that most preapproval letters have expiration dates, so you should already have a house in mind before continuing on to the approval process with your lender.

 4. Set Your Offer Apart